oracle-livelabs/security/data-safe/sqlfw/sqlfw.md

 In this lab, you will:

+- (For your tenancy only): Grant the SQL Firewall role on your target database
 - Enable SQL Firewall in Data Safe
 - Create a SQL collection for APP_USER
 - Deploy the SQL Firewall policy for APP_USER